damientl/kotlinSpring/README.md

 The following architecture is proposed:
 * Upload our deployment package to Amazon S3 (see https://docs.aws.amazon.com/lambda/latest/dg/java-package.html)
+* Create a Mongo DB on AWS (needed because state can't be persisted on AWS Lambda)
 * Create an AWS Lambda function using AWS Serverless Java container: https://github.com/awslabs/aws-serverless-java-container and our existing Spring Boot Application
 * Create an Api Gateway to receive the requests from the internet and transform into events